Menu

 PLEASE READ THE REQUIREMENTS AND ALL DETAILS BELOW PRIOR TO REGISTRATION

 Have you taken one of our Backpacking with Confidence courses?
-Then we invite you to join us as we head overnight into the backcountry for a shared experience and continuation of hands on backpacking knowledge.
+Then we invite you to join us as we head overnight into the backcountry for a shared experience, confidence building, and a continuation of hands on backpacking knowledge.

-During this overnight trip we'll build on some of the skills taught in the Backpacking with Confidence course and provide more opportunities hands on with gear, all in a similar supportive environment.
-We want to make this trip accessible to as many as possible and aim to coordinate gear loaning among the group as much as possible.
-So, if you do not yet have all your gear for a backpacking trip, expect that we are going to do our best to help you join.
+During this overnight trip we'll build up some of the skills taught in the Backpacking with Confidence course and provide more opportunities hands on with gear, all in a similar supportive environment.
+We want to make this trip accessible to as many as possible and have gear lending library options to make this trip possible.
+(We ask for a small donation to our library in exchange for gear rentals if you have the means to donate).

 This trip will proceed rain or shine; plans will be adjusted accordingly in the case of bad weather.
 We have access to outdoor shelters during this event.
 Full details will be provided to registered attendees.

-Event leaders: Ashley Moore and Kate Rudge.
+Event leaders: Ashley Moore.
 Please contact with any questions!

 To ensure an enjoyable and safe experience for all, any equipment you bring should have been tested previously to withstand poor weather conditions such as wind and rain.